soxueren/atsd/api/sql/README.md

 The string and datetime literals must be enclosed in **single quotation marks**.

-A literal value containing single quotes can be escaped by doubling the quote symbol.
+A literal value containing single quotes can be escaped by doubling the single quote symbol.

 ```
 -- string literal: yyyy-mm-dd'T'HH:mm:ss'Z'